wallarm/product-documentation/docs/latest/fast/dsl/logic.md

 Due to the possibility of the FAST node encountering several incoming baseline requests with the same `Host` header value, these requests proceed through the implicit Collect phase to gather only those requests with a unique `Host` header value (see [“The Uniqueness Condition”][doc-collect-uniq]).

-![!Non-modifying extension phases overview][img-phases-non-mod-overview]
+![Non-modifying extension phases overview][img-phases-non-mod-overview]

 When a nonmodifying extension works, one or more predefined test requests are sent to the host that is mentioned in the `Host` header of every baseline request that is processed in the Send phase:

-![!Non-modifying extension workflow overview][img-non-mod-workflow]
+![Non-modifying extension workflow overview][img-non-mod-workflow]

 ##  How Extensions Process Requests